 Smith employees who have specific responsibility for ensuring effective safeguarding and protection procedures.
 All designated persons have received basic level training in Child Protection and can serve as resources for questions or concerns.
 These include:

-- Chief of Campus Police and all campus police officers (lieutenants, sergeants)
+- Director of Campus Safety and all campus safety officers (lieutenants, sergeants)

 - Program or activity directors and managers

 - AVP for Human Resources and Assistant Director for Human Resources

 A Smith Program is any program, event or activity that is organized, sponsored or co-sponsored by Smith College.

 Programs include multi-day programs such as summer camps or semester-long education programs or single day events or activities like a sports clinic.
 These terms are all used to indicate a Smith program.

 Abuse: The non-accidental commission of any act by a caretaker upon a child under age 18 which causes, or creates a substantial risk of, physical or emotional injury; or an act by a caretaker involving a child that constitutes a sexual offense under the laws of the Commonwealth; or any sexual contact between a caretaker and a child under the care of that individual.
 This definition is not dependent upon location (i.e., abuse can occur while the child is in an out-of-home or in-home setting).